dchowitz/slire/README.md

 `update(id: string, update: UpdateOperation<UpdateInput>, options?: { includeSoftDeleted?: boolean }): Promise<void>`

 Updates a single entity identified by its ID.
 The update operation supports both `set` (to update fields) and `unset` (to remove optional fields) operations, which can be used individually or combined.
 The repository automatically applies scope filtering and excludes soft-deleted entities by default to ensure only active entities within the current scope can be updated.
 Use the `includeSoftDeleted: true` option to allow updating soft-deleted entities.
-Note that scope properties and system-managed fields (timestamps, version, id) cannot be modified through updates - the `UpdateOperation<UpdateInput>` type excludes these fields, ensuring type safety at compile time.
+Note that managed fields (scope properties, system fields like timestamps/version/id) cannot be modified through updates - the `UpdateOperation<UpdateInput>` type excludes these fields, ensuring type safety at compile time.
 Implementations should also perform runtime checks to ensure that managed fields are not tampered with.
 Any configured timestamps (like `updatedAt`) or versioning increments are applied automatically.
 No error is thrown if the entity doesn't exist or doesn't match the scope.

 ### updateMany